Coconut Orange Poached Salmon

 Absolutely it’s safe!
 If you take them out of your freezer in the morning and put them in your fridge they will be thawed and ready to use by dinner. 🙂

 I tried this a couple of nights ago and it was a hit!
 I didn’t have fish sauce so just left it out.
 It was delicious anyway, and my whole family loved it.
-Thanks for an easy, healthy, delicious salmon recipe.
+Thanks for an easy and delicious salmon recipe.

 I’m so happy you like the recipe!
 It really is my fav way to cook salmon. 🙂